ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_multimodel_products.rst

    *Required settings for script*

-   * climatology_class: the class to be used for computing the climatology, e.g. 'historical' or 'rcp26' etc
-   * climatology_start_year: start year for the climatology
-   * climatology_end_year: end year for the climatology
-   * anomaly_start_year: start year for the anomalies
-   * anomaly_end_year: end year for the anomalies
    * moninf: integer specifying the first month of the seasonal mean period to be computed
    * monsup: integer specifying the last month of the seasonal mean period to be computed, if it's null the anomaly of month indicated in moninf will be computed
    * agreement_threshold: integer between 0 and 100 indicating the threshold in percent for the minimum agreement between models on the sign of the multi-model mean anomaly for the stipling to be plotted